Skip to main content

 Clinical Evidence

-Open-label comparative clinical study60 patients with anxiety disorders
+Comparative clinical study60 patients with phobic-anxiety and somatoform disorders

 Dosing & Administration